uthcode/learntosolveit/source/computerscience.rst

 The purpose of the Alice course is the provide the students with the conceptual underpinnings of the fundamental programming principles.

-Use of LOGO Style EGO Centric Coordinate System.
-Key Framing
-Programming by Demonstrating
-Visual Programming as well as scripting.

 Alice is a tool for describing time based and interactive behaviour of 3D Objects.

 Programming languages
 ---------------------

 1. Processing
 http://www.processing.org/

 Discrete Maths Video 3
 ----------------------